raspberrypilearning/test-detectives/en/step_1.md

 ### What you will make

-You will develop techniques and a set of tests which you can use to prove your code works and debug problems when they happen.
+You will develop a set of techniques and tests that you can use to prove your code works and to debug problems when they happen.

 ### What you will learn